thien/slowpoke.txt/Design Report/Presentation/notes.md

 # Monte Carlo Tree Search

 Due to the constraints of presentation time I'll have to grossly simplify the monte carlo tree search algorithm.

+# Crossover
+Two offsprings would be created from a pair of parents, with each offspring being the reciprocal crossover of each other.
+The weights of both parents (now each treated as a 1D array of coefficents), are divided contingent on the number of weights and biases for a given layer.
+Each layer should be treated separately to reduce the potential dependency on a purely randomly generated neural network.

+This will need more experimentation however.
+There are a lot of studies on different approaches to crossover mechanisms.

+# Mutations

+Weight and biases of an agent's neural network will increment by a random value that is created using the following formula, where $WeightP$ is the current weight, $K$ represents the number of weights and biases in the neural network, and $m$ representing a random floating point in the range of [-1,1]:

+$$ WeightN = WeightP + \frac{m}{\sqrt{2 * \sqrt{K} }}$$

+The weights, as explained earlier will have a soft maximum of [-1, 1].
+This  would consequently mean that the mutation is not controlled, and dependent on the number of weights in the system; The more weights in the network implies a less significant mutation.